yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

 1. Install helm: a package manager for Kubernetes.
 Initialize your local configuration and install Tiller on your cluster.
 Update your chart repository list.

-1. Install the nginx-ingress controller resource to handle ingress requests when they come in
+2. Install the nginx-ingress controller resource to handle ingress requests when they come in.

-1. Set a DNS prefix on the IP address allocated to the ingress controller
+3. Set a DNS prefix on the IP address allocated to the ingress controller.

-1. Use helm to install `cert-manager` a tool that can provision SSL certificates automatically from letsencrypt.org
+4. Use helm to install `cert-manager` a tool that can provision SSL certificates automatically from letsencrypt.org.

-1. Cert manager will need a custom ClusterIssuer resource to handle requesting SSL certificates
+5. Cert manager will need a custom ClusterIssuer resource to handle requesting SSL certificates.

     ```yaml
     apiVersion: certmanager.k8s.io/v1alpha1